Mixed-dimensional modeling of vascular tissues with reduced Lagrange multipliers: Numerical results

-The previous examples showed that considering an underlying homogeneous structure for the fluid inclusion results in effective parameters mostly dependent only on the fluid volume ratio.
+The previous examples showed that considering an underlying homogeneous structure for the fluid inclusion results in effective parameters mostly dependent only on the volume fraction.
 The purpose of the next set of numerical tests is to investigate the influence of non uniform inclusion distributions on the effective mechanical behavior.

-To this purpose, we divide the tissue domain in two parts, an inner square and an outer domain, considering structured distributions with a higher density in the inner domain.
-Namely, the outer domain contains, in all cases, 12 inclusions, while the number of inclusions in the inner domain varies from 9 (3$\times$3) to 121 (11$\times$11).
+To this purpose, we divide the tissue in two subdomains (inner and outer), considering structured distributions with a higher density in the inner part.
+Namely, the outer domain contains, in all considered cases, 12 inclusions, whilst the number of inclusions in the inner domain varies from 9 (3$\times$3 array) to 121 (11$\times$11 array).
 The resulting arrangements are shown in Figure \ref{fig:microstructuresCentered}.
-All inclusions have the same radius $r_i = 0.05$ and an expansion in the normal direction of $\bar{u}= 0.01$ is imposed.
-The elastic properties are set as $\lambda = \mu = 1$.
+All inclusions have the same radius $r_i = 0.05$ and the elastic properties of the solid matrix are set as $\lambda = \mu = 1$.

-For each setup (in which the fluid volume ratio and the number of inclusions are fixed), we simulate a compression test and compute the response in terms of tissue pressure on the external boundary for different area reduction.
+For each setup, in which the volume fraction and the number of inclusions are fixed, we impose different values of displacement $\bar{u}$ at the inclusions boundary.